 Hear the story.
 While you see you the faces.

-Interviews with residents Aretha Shinnery, Lovejoy, and Essex.
-Additional audio from Blocked, documentary on Fountain Heights by UAB students, Susanna Swanson and Amber Pope, as well as WBHM interview with neighborhood president, Andre Brown, Losing History in One of Birmingham’s Oldest Neighborhoods.
+I conducted interviews with residents Aretha Shinnery, Jacques Lovejoy, and Richard Essex.
+Additional audio from Blocked, documentary on Fountain Heights by UAB students, Susanna Swanson and Amber Pope, as well as a WBHM interview with neighborhood president, Andre Brown, Losing History in One of Birmingham’s Oldest Neighborhoods.

 Binary Responses.
 Infinite Possibilities.
 This concept for an interactive mural across from the McWane Science Center would allow participants to respond to weekly questions using a binary system of rotating billiard balls.
 Photos would be collected daily and displayed back to the community.